 Your body needs water to function.

-Additionally, they recommend consuming a beverage that contains sodium to help retain fluids (
+Additionally, they recommend consuming a beverage or snack that contains sodium to help retain fluids (31).

 Water is important for performance.
 It’s recommended to drink water and sodium-containing beverages before exercise to promote fluid balance and prevent excessive fluid loss.